Silverlined/Silverlined/README.md

 ### Projects

+I work on a wide variety of projects, most of them related to university at the moment.
 Open source software/hardware has enormous value and we'd never be able to give it the credit it actually deserves.
-I work on a wide variety of projects, most of them related to university for now.

 ### Tools